A group of middle school-age students of different racial backgrounds have an animated conversation in a cafeteria

 More than 75 years ago, Mrs. Reynolds charged the Trust to ensure that North Carolinians with low incomes have access to health care.
 Affordable access to health insurance is a vital piece of this work.
 But providing access to medical care by itself will not change historic health inequities.

-We also support efforts to eliminate health disparities by helping communities and safety net providers adjust during Medicaid transformation, ensuring those most impacted are included in critical conversations.
-We’re supporting community-based organizations, particularly in rural areas, to address the social determinants of health by helping them participate in the Healthy Opportunities Pilots and ensuring that health care delivery systems are accountable to the people they serve.
+We also support efforts to eliminate health disparities by helping communities and safety net providers adjust as the state implements seismic shifts to payment systems and public programs such as Medicaid and the Supplemental Nutrition Assistance Program (SNAP), ensuring those most impacted are included in critical conversations.
+We’re also engaging with state efforts such as the North Carolina opioid settlement, the Healthy Opportunities Pilot, and the Rural Health Transformation Program to address the social determinants of health and ensuring that health care delivery systems are accountable to the communities they serve.

 Our Goals